What is a Timeshare and How Does It Work?

 Right to Use Timeshare

-Right to use (or RTU timeshare) ownership grants owners the right to use their ownership for a specified amount of time through a lease.
+Right-to-use (or RTU timeshare) ownership grants owners the right to use their ownership for a specified amount of time through a lease.
 Generally, the lease is for 30-99 years.
 Once the period of specified time is up, the ownership goes back to the resort, or the lease is terminated.

 Points-Based Timeshare